szapp/filen-photo-organizer-template/README.md

 Switch to the `Variables` tab and create three repository variables.

 - `ROOT_PATH`: Enter the desired path to the photo directory in your filen.io drive
 - `DIR_PATTERN`: Enter a date-time pattern for the directory names to sort the photos into.
 [Format][date-format-link].
 If empty, no directories will be created.
-If omitted, defaults to `YYYY-MM`, which places photos taken in the March 2024 into the sub-directory `2024-03`
+If omitted, defaults to `yyyy-MM`, which places photos taken in the March 2024 into the sub-directory `2024-03`
 - `FILE_PATTERN`: Enter a date-time pattern for renaming the files based on date-taken.
 If empty, files will not be renamed.
-If omitted, defaults to `YYYY-MM-DD_HH.mm.ss`, which renames a JPG photo taken on March 4th, 2024 at 21:15:12 to `2024-03-4_21.15.12.jpg`
+If omitted, defaults to `yyyy-MM-dd_HH.mm.ss`, which renames a JPG photo taken on March 4th, 2024 at 21:15:12 to `2024-03-4_21.15.12.jpg`
+- `FALLBACK_TIME_ZONE`: Enter your local time zone as[TZ/IANA identifier][timezones-link], e.g. `Europe/Berlin`.
+This time zone will be used when no GPS metadata is found, to determine the local time a photo was taken.
+If omitted, defaults to `Europe/Berlin`.

 ### 4. Enjoy